SirLesP/horiseon-code-refactor/README.md

 Now can I pull it back down to local
 *** End

 Success, and a simple git pull brings it down from default.
-Not that local git doesn't watch the GitHub repo, hence the danger of other people's changes causing trouble.
+Note that local git doesn't watch the GitHub repo, hence the danger of other people's changes causing trouble.
 Not critical for this task where I'm working on my own.